 We've seen Universal Audio compared to a musician's version of Apple on some guitar forums; in that it's undeniably in the premier league of hardware and software solutions in its fields, but it also comes with a 'this is how we do it, take it or leave it' approach to that proposition.
 And the two-footswitch with an app approach worked very well for the Dream '65 – and actually expanded on the amp it modelled with its boost modes and presets – but we're not sure about it working so well for everything else.
-Here that rigid format will limit the Del-Verb for some players.
-Those sounds though… as we said with the Starlight and Golden Reverberator we will repeat; these are undeniably top-tier tones.
+But user presets aside, this is a fantastic pedal that's worth the price for the premium sounds it packs in.
+As we said with the Starlight and Golden Reverberator we will repeat; these are top-tier tones.

 Universal Audio UAFX Del-Verb Ambience Companion pedal: The web says

 "Distilling the best bits of two other UAFX pedals into one simple unit, the Del-Verb makes so much sense for ambient soundscapers."

 Universal Audio UAFX Del-Verb Ambience Companion pedal: Hands-on demos